-Carbon sequestration -the process of capturing and storing atmospheric carbon Terrestrial sequestration- CO2 is captured and stored by plants and within the top 2 feet of the Earth's surface Sustainably grown - growing food by caring for and regenerating the soil, air, and water.
+Carbon sequestration -the process of capturing and storing atmospheric carbon

+Terrestrial sequestration- CO2 is captured and stored by plants and within the top 2 feet of the Earth's surface

+Sustainably grown - growing food by caring for and regenerating the soil, air, and water.
 People and animals are also treated humanely.

-Learning Resources Fun Facts (:45 sec each x 6) Learn about some tools used for experimentation in the rainforest and get some up-close views 1) Sounds of an actual rainforest vs. sounds Biosphere2 Rainforest (Audio clips - 2 min) Describe the differences and how do you account for those differences?
-2) Carbon Dioxide and the Carbon Cycle (PBS LearningMedia Interactive - 4-5 min) Explore how human activities alter the carbon cycle and cause atmospheric carbon dioxide to increase.
+Fun Facts (:45 sec each x 6)

+Learn about some tools used for experimentation in the rainforest and get some up-close views

+Sounds of an actual rainforest vs. sounds Biosphere2 Rainforest (Audio clips - 2 min) Describe the differences and how do you account for those differences?

+- 1) Carbon Dioxide and the Carbon Cycle (PBS LearningMedia Interactive 4-5 min)

+Explore how human activities alter the carbon cycle and cause atmospheric carbon dioxide to increase.

 Students can compare data from 300 years ago with present day data.
 Learn about the reservoirs and flows of the carbon cycle and how human activities increase the amount of carbon dioxide in the air and ocean.
-This increased atmospheric carbon dioxide causes global warming.
-3) How do plants work as CO2 "sinks" video (PBS LearningMedia: Terrestrial CO2 Sequestration - 1:30) Learn about how plants store excess amounts of carbon dioxide from the atmosphere within their roots and cells, known as "sinks."
+This increased atmospheric carbon dioxide causes global warming. - 2) How do plants work as CO2 "sinks" video (PBS LearningMedia: Terrestrial CO2 Sequestration 1:30) Learn about how plants store excess amounts of carbon dioxide from the atmosphere within their roots and cells, known as "sinks."
 Introduces terrestrial sequestration.
 There are more videos in this series on PBS LearningMedia.

-4) How do plants use CO2?
-(Graphic+text - 2 min) This graphic illustrates the flow of CO2 and O2 during photosynthesis.
+3) How do plants use CO2?
+(Graphic+text - 2 min)

+This graphic illustrates the flow of CO2 and O2 during photosynthesis.
 Ask students to describe the cycle as shown in the graphic.

-5) What role do rainforests play in the carbon cycle?
-(Image+text - :45 sec) 6) Carbon cycle interactive diagram:
+4) What role do rainforests play in the carbon cycle?
+(Image+text - :45 sec)

-(Images+Video - 6-8 minutes) A deep dive into the different terrestrial and atmospheric examples for the carbon cycle, distinguishing between carbon stores and processes.
-7) Threats: Deforestation (3 min reading, possible time for research) Presents causes of deforestation in the Amazon rainforest.
+5) Carbon cycle interactive diagram (Images+Video - 6-8 minutes)

+A deep dive into the different terrestrial and atmospheric examples for the carbon cycle, distinguishing between carbon stores and processes.

+Threats: Deforestation (3 min reading, possible time for research)

+Presents causes of deforestation in the Amazon rainforest.

-8) What Can You Do?
-Learn more about the rainforest (3 min reading, possible time for research) Read from differing perspectives about the causes and solutions to rainforest deforestation.
+Actions: What Can You Do?
+Learn more about the rainforest (3 min reading, possible time for research)

+Read from differing perspectives about the causes and solutions to rainforest deforestation.
 Use free databases such as Gale's Opposing Viewpoints to help students analyze multiple perspectives.
 This database is free to all Arizona residents through the Arizona State Library.
 Other state libraries may provide free access to this resource as well.

-Students can create multimedia presentations, reports, comics, or other representations of what they have learned and share with classmates and families.
+Activity: Students can create multimedia presentations, reports, comics, or other representations of what they have learned and share with classmates and families.

-Temperature (Average time 20-35 min) Learning Goals:
+Temperature (Average time 20-35 min)

-Learners will be able to identify the locations and general characteristics of rainforests and they will gain a better understanding of the scientific research done at the Bio 2 Rainforest as well as the life of a researcher.
-Learners will explore the role of temperature in the rainforest as well as the Bio 2 Rainforest.
-In Threats and Actions, students will analyze temperature data and will learn about data models and how they can be interpreted and analyzed.
-Vocabulary Climatologist- a scientist who studies weather patterns over a period of time Transpiration-The loss of water vapor through the stomata Learning Resources Fun Fact (Images+text - :45 sec each) Learn about upcoming research projects, the Biosphere 2 technosphere, and other cool Bio 2 facts.
-1) Where can you find tropical rainforests?
-(Graphic - 1:30) See the correspondence of rainforest locations to the equator.
+- 1) Learners will be able to identify the locations and general characteristics of rainforests. - Learners will gain a better understanding of the scientific research done at the Bio 2 Rainforest as well as the life of a researcher. - Learners will explore the role of temperature in the rainforest as well as the Bio 2 Rainforest. - 4) In Threats and Actions, students will analyze temperature data and will learn about data models and how they can be interpreted and analyzed.

+Vocabulary

+Climatologist- a scientist who studies weather patterns over a period of time

+Transpiration-The loss of water vapor through the stomata

+- Fun Fact (Images+text :45 sec each x6) Learn about upcoming research projects, the Biosphere 2 technosphere, and other cool Bio 2 facts. - 1) Where can you find tropical rainforests?
+(Graphic 1:30) See the correspondence of rainforest locations to the equator. - 2) What do you notice about temperatures in a tropical rainforest?
+(Graph+text 1:15) Included is a link to the NASA Earth Observatory with additional information about rainforest biomes across the globe. - 3) Life of a scientist at Biosphere 2 (PBS LearningMedia video 7:16)